QuantumPlasmaMPIK/PairBeamFEL/README.md

 ## Repository structure

 This repository provides the simulation inputs, customized PIC source components, and post-processing scripts used for the numerical study in [arXiv:2603.15407](https://doi.org/10.48550/arXiv.2603.15407).
-It is organized into three main folders:
+It is organized into four main folders:

 ### 1. `Smilei/`